bdiegel/android-aloha/README.md

 | **content**           | TextView  | R.string.your_page_content |
 | **background color**  | Layout    | R.color.your_page_color    |

-The `versionCode` of the client app is stored in a SharedPreference to help determine if the welcome should be displayed.

 Sample App
 ----------

 For a working implementation see the application in the `sample/` folder.

 Usage
 -----

-  1. Prepare your resources for each welcome page: image, header, content, and background color
+  1. Prepare your resources for each welcome page: image, header, content, and background color.
-  2. Create a WelcomeActivity that extends [BaseWelcomeActivity](https://github.com/bdiegel/android-aloha/blob/master/aloha/src/main/java/com/honu/aloha/BaseWelcomeActivity.java)
+  2. Create a WelcomeActivity that extends [BaseWelcomeActivity](https://github.com/bdiegel/android-aloha/blob/master/aloha/src/main/java/com/honu/aloha/BaseWelcomeActivity.java).
   3. Implement createPages() in WelcomeActivity:

         @Override